modelica/www.modelica.org/content/events/asian2024/_index.md

 Please see the [call for papers](call2024) for details about paper submissions, and the calls for [industrial user presentations](call2024), tutorials, and vendor presentations.
 Please look at the [author instructions](authors) before submitting.
 The submission deadlines are as follows:

 - August 1, 2024 Submission of full papers
-- October 5th, 2024 extended Submission deadline for full papers
+- October 5th, 2024 Submission of extended full papers
 -	September 1, 2024 Submission of extended abstracts for presentation-only contributions, workshops and tutorials
 -	October 1, 2024 Notification of acceptance for papers and presentations
 -	October 30th, 2024 Notification of acceptance for papers and presentations